On the first day of the year, Vietnamese people always avoid languages and actions that can bring misfortune.

 7. Don’t bring your debt to New Year

-In Vietnam, people believe that having debts from year to year is not advisable because debts are bad things of the old year, so it will bring bad luck.
+In Vietnam, people believe that having debts from year to year is not advisable because debts are bad things of the old year, bringing bad luck.
 The borrower will fall into poverty in the new year.

 8. Don’t borrow or pay your debt or ask for repayment